kleosr/Lnxboot/README.md

-# Windows ISO Boot Script
+# Windows ISO Boot Script | Linux No USB

 A powerful Linux script that enables direct Windows installation from an ISO file to any hard drive partition without requiring a USB drive.
 Perfect for Linux users wanting to set up a dual-boot system with Windows.